(keep reading to learn what happened)

 After the awful incident with the lobster, Gordon is hoping to have something better in the next course.

 When the chicken and garlic dish arrives, it has excessive oil and the chicken looks dry.

 To add salt to the injury, the paella arrives overcooked and over seasoned.

 Apparently, the head chef in the restaurant does not taste the meals before serving and hence he does not know if the food being served to customer is well cooked.

-The next morning, Gordon decides to take a look around the restaurant.
+The next morning, Gordon decides to take a look around the restaurant and the kitchen areas.

 He is surprised to find multiple buckets full of shellfish in the freezer without dates on.